abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

 Though we can extend this to _Quadruplets_ scenario and further, such scenarios rarely occur in a 9x9 Sudoku puzzle.
-So rarely they occur that trying to find them will end up to be more computationally expensive than the benefit we get in solution time speedup by finding them.
+So rarely they occur that trying to find them will end up being more computationally expensive than the benefit we might get in solution time speedup by finding them.

 Now that we have discovered these new strategies to prune cells, let's implement them in Haskell.

 ## A Little Forward, a Little Backward

 We can implement the three new strategies to prune cells as one function for each.
 But as it turns out, all of these strategies can be implemented in a single function because of the [combinatorial] nature of the Sudoku puzzles.
-However, this function is a bit more complex than the previous pruning function, so first we'll try to understand its working using tables.
+However, this function is a bit more complex than the previous pruning function, so first we try to understand its working using tables.
 Let's take this sample row:

 <small>
 ``` {.plain .low-line-height}